gnimelf/HTML-CSS-and-Git-Code-Refactor/README.md

 ## Credits

-I take credit for the refactoring the code, adding accessibility, fixing the links, consolidating, and adding comments to the existing code.
+I take credit for refactoring the code, adding accessibility, fixing the links, consolidating, and adding comments to the existing code.

 ## License